 Long story short:

 I love to create with music, words, stories, and action.
 I’m also passionate about sustainability, environmental justice and diverse representation in media.
 Born in San Francisco, grew up and based in New York, and graduated from Yale University in 2019.
+My writing partner Sita Sunil and I are currently members of the BMI Lehman Engel Musical Theatre Workshop!

 Short story long: